The Blind Hollow Yurt Reservations open to students on…

 HOW ITEMS ARE SOLD

-DEPARTMENTS... purchase any time by using the OCC number on their P-card.
+DEPARTMENTS... purchase any time by using the OCC number on their P-card

-AGENCIES... purchase any time with a purchase order number or a check from the agency.
+AGENCIES... purchase any time with a purchase order number or a check from the agency

-PUBLIC... purchase when the availability date has been met on the item with cash or check.
+PUBLIC... purchase when the availability date has been met on the item with cash or check

 Reimbursement to Campus Departments:

 Campus Departments will be reimbursed for surplus items during the month end process after the item has sold.
-The amount reimbursed is generally based on the reimbursement schedule attached here, which may be updated over time.
+The amount reimbursed is generally based on the reimbursement schedule attached to this document, which may be updated over time.
 The reimbursement schedule is based on a declining scale of the final sales price of an item; the higher the sale amount, the less percent that is kept by Surplus Sales.

 In the event Surplus Sales may incur additional expenses to make an item ready to sell, the amount reimbursed to the department will be reduced by the amount of the additional expenses.
 (See Repairs/Improvements Made to Items for Sale)